 One of the first development projects (including a Wegmans Food Market) at the Brooklyn Navy Yard.
 Kasowitz also represented Brooklyn Urban Retail Partners in the closing of a $233 million construction loan involving the construction of the Wegmans project.

 Acquisition, joint venturing, financing and development of a mixed-use project on West 57th Street in Manhattan known as the Steinway Site.
+We also represent JDS Development in one of the largest proposed mixed-use developments in Miami, Florida, consisting of more than 1,000 residential units plus office, retail, hotel and parking components with more than 2.5 million square feet.

 Negotiation and preparation of GreenOak's joint venture with East End Capital involving the purchase of an iconic Miami Beach building located at 555 Washington Avenue, and the closing of financing with Mesa West Capital for the acquisition in Miami, Florida.